rscoones/placeholder/README.md

 placeholder
 ===========

-Cross browser placeholder support that uses CSS3 placeholder attribute where available and a psuedo placeholder if not.
+Cross browser placeholder support for input text boxes that uses CSS3 placeholder attribute where available and a psuedo placeholder if not.
+Tested back to IE6.

 usage: